zetekla/mean2/README.md

 COMMON WORKFLOW:

-`ng build` to apply change from the codebase and then `npm run serve` to serve the content.
+`ng build` to apply change from the codebase and then `nodemon` or `npm start` to serve the content, app & api both available at localhost:3030

 ~~Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.~~